 Active Policy: Select an active policy from the available firewall policies.

 Active Rules: Lists the individual rules that are being enforced based on the current active policy.
+Note: This option is only available when the firewall is enabled.

 Create/Edit Policy: Create a new policy or edit an existing one.